Last Updated on

 Coke has done an amazing job branding their product.
 If you were looking down a grocery store aisle to purchase Coke for a party, it would not take you long to locate it.

 Over the years Coke has stayed true to their brand and look.
 From the color of the bottle to the font style and logo everyone knows Coke when they see it.

-First you will want to design a logo for your art business.
+First, you will want to design a logo for your art business.
 This task will be easy for you because you are a creative person.
-Use you creative strengths to create a unique logo everyone will remember.
+Use your creative strengths to create a unique logo everyone will remember.

 The key is to be consistent on all mediums.

 Many people visit different social media sites throughout the day.
 You want people to start to become familiar with your posts.